How To Make Stuffed Peppers

 Preheat the oven and prepare the baking dish.
 Arrange a rack in the middle of the oven and heat to 375°F. Pour just enough water (about 1 cup) to cover the bottom of a 9x13-inch baking dish; set aside.

 Make the filling.
 Heat the oil in a large saucepan over medium heat until shimmering.
 Add the onion, season with salt, and cook, stirring occasionally, until softened, about 8 minutes.
-Add the garlic and cook until fragrant, about 1 minute longer.
+Add the garlic and cook until fragrant, about 1 minute more.
 Add the ground beef, diced pepper tops, and 1 teaspoon salt and cook on medium-high heat, breaking the meat up with a spatula as it cooks, until cooked through, about 8 minutes.
 Remove from the heat and stir in the rice and drained tomatoes.
 Taste and season with salt and pepper as needed.

 Fill the peppers.
 Evenly divide the mixture among the peppers (use a canning funnel if you have one).
 Sprinkle the cheese over the peppers.
 Carefully pour 1 cup of water between the peppers into the baking dish.

 Make ahead: The peppers can be stuffed and refrigerated up to 1 day ahead.
 Add 10 minutes baking time.